 The North Texas region is home to a diverse ecosystem and it is not out of the ordinary for wildlife to occasionally appear on campus.
-The University of North Texas Office of Emergency Management & Safety Services is responsible for the removal and care of wildlife on campus that may be in danger or may pose a danger to the University, you should quickly notify the appropriate offices on campus.
+If you see wildlife that may be in danger or may pose a danger to the University, you should quickly notify the appropriate offices on campus.

-- Dial 940-565-2109 if you spot a wild animal or critter on campus that is in danger or may pose a threat to the campus community.
+- Dial 940-565-2700, if you spot an animal or critter on campus that is in danger or may pose a threat to the campus community.

 - If you or someone else is in need of immediate medical assistance or in a life-threatening situation, dial 911.

-To learn more about Texas wildlife by visiting the Texas Parks & Wildlife Department here.
+Learn more about Texas wildlife by visiting the website of the Texas Parks and Wildlife Department.

 The university complies with federal and state disability civil rights laws for service and comfort animals.
-For more information contact the Office of Disability Accommodations here.
+For more information, contact the Office of Disability Accommodations.

 If you plan on bringing animals on campus to incorporate in an animal exhibit or display on campus, please fill out the Request to Bring Animals to Campus form and send the form to AskRMS@unt.edu.